Entropy is a fundamental concept that applies to all nature, including human activity. There are various ways to describe the concept of entropy:

 Industry (including agriculture) uses low-entropy/high-complexity Earth minerals, including energy minerals, and low-entropy solar energy (crops, forests, solar heat, water, hydro-energy, wind energy and solar-radiation energy) to produce low-entropy/higher-complexity products and higher-entropy wastes, with the total entropy always increasing in the process.
 Some of the low-entropy/high-complexity minerals involved low-entropy solar energy in the far-distant past (mineral fuels, e.g., coal, oil and gas) and some of it involved solar energy and other radiant and mechanical energies of the galaxy (e.g. metal ores).

 The low-entropy/high-complexity minerals are finite and small in extent at current usage rates when compared to the likely future time of humans on Earth.
-(See http://www.roperld.com/science/minerals/minerals.htm .)
+(See http://www.roperld.com/science/minerals/minerals.htm.)
 The low-entropy solar energy is much larger and always available in the same comparison.
-Thus, it is wise for humans to use low-entropy/high-complexity minerals sparingly and mostly as matter instead of converting it into energy, using mostly solar energy in its various forms to reshape the matter.
+Thus, it is wise for humans to use low-entropy/high-complexity minerals sparingly and mostly as matter instead of converting it into energy, using mostly solar energy in its various forms to reshape and recycle the matter.

 As low-entropy/high-complexity minerals are mined, what is left to mine at any time is higher in entropy than at previous times.
 For example, a specific metal ore requires more inputs of materials and energy to mine and refine it to the metal as time goes on.
 Eventually it costs more in materials and energy to mine and refine it than is achieved by mining and refining it.
 Of course, eventually all the mined minerals will be fairly uniformly scattering around Earth, and thus will be unavailable for further human use; then only energy provided by the Sun will be available for use by humans for primary energy and for creating useful materials by means of the biological cycle.